-Chemotherapy kills regular cells, as well as cancer cells, and this is why side effects occur.
+Chemotherapy kills regular cells, as well as cancer cells, and this is why a range of side effects occur.
 Some side effects are mild and easily treated, whilst some people can experience adverse side effects or none at all.

 As the severity of side effects varies from person to person and depends on the chemotherapy drugs you are receiving, be sure to talk to your cancer care team about which side effects are most common with your chemo, how long they might last, how bad they might be, and when you should call your cancer care team.